netzwerg/paleo/README.md

 Paleo tries to make the best compromise between parsing speed, index-based value lookup, and memory usage.
 That's why it offers two ways to create columns: Static factory methods allow for convenient construction if all values are already available.
 Individual column builders should be used if columns are constructed via successive value addition.
+Please be aware that the builders are not thread-safe.

 # Why The Name?

 The backing data structures are all about **raw** values and **primitive** types &mdash; this somehow reminded me of the paleo diet.

-&copy; 2015 Rahel Lüthy
+&copy; 2016 Rahel Lüthy